 In 2013 a scheme was introduced whereby a £1 discretionary donation is added to every guest's bill.
 Guests are asked on checkout if they would like to donate to our chosen local charity and we then match every £1 donated by our guests.
-Our current chosen charity is St Michael's Hospice.
+Our current chosen charity is the Sara Lee Trust.
 If you are a local charity and would like to be considered for our fundraising scheme please contact us.

 The George is the latest contributor to the Mary Shipstone Fund which was set up by 7 year old Mary's family following her tragic murder at the hands of her abusive father in September 2014.
 Mary and her family had been on the run for many years and Mary had been receiving music therapy at The Music Well to help her deal with the emotional trauma of her situation.
 The Music Well are now wishing to build the fund to provide music therapy sessions for other traumatised, abused and neglected children and their families.
 The George donated £1,014 to the fund via the Guest Check Out Scheme.